-“Tales From the Vienna Woods” author Odon von Horvath gets resurrected -- literally -- in the opening moments of “Tales From Hollywood,” but that’s nothing compared to the rebirth represented by John Crowley’s production of Christopher Hampton’s play.
-The author’s conceit is an exercise in mimesis: An English outsider to Hollywood writing a dream play about a now-vanished community of German and Hungarian outsiders to the dream factory of Los Angeles.
+“Tales From the Vienna Woods” author Odon von Horvath gets resurrected — literally — in the opening moments of “Tales From Hollywood,” but that’s nothing compared to the act of rebirth represented by John Crowley’s absolutely gorgeous production of Christopher Hampton’s play.
+At heart, the author’s audacious conceit is an exercise in mimesis: An English outsider to Hollywood (the Oscar-winning Hampton) writing a dream play of sorts about a now-vanished community of German and Hungarian outsiders to the dream factory of Los Angeles.

 But the author’s empathy for his subject can’t begin to account for the force of a Donmar Warehouse revival that finds its own wounding poetry in Hampton’s account of cultural displacement and the scarier exile of an individual at odds with himself.
 In its quiet, unhyped way, this staging vindicates in a single stroke — like “Habeas Corpus” and “Passion Play” before it — the Donmar’s informal policy of mounting the first London revival of a modern play: I doubt “Tales From Hollywood” will ever be more moving.